 Hem and Haw have very different reactions.

-In order to remain creative, we need to learn to move with the cheese.
+To remain creative, we need to learn to move with the cheese.

-A series of daily reflections which remind the reader that self-care and growth are for our highest good.
+A series of daily reflections remind the reader that self-care and growth are for our highest good.

-Routinely placing others needs above our own prevents us from reaching our potential in life and in creativity.
+Routinely placing others’ needs above our own prevents us from reaching our potential in life and in creativity.